moj-analytical-services/pydbtools/README.md

 df.head()
 ```

+See [the example notebook](examples/create_temporary_tables.ipynb) for a more detailed example.

 ### Run SQL from a string of statements or a file

+It wil often be more convenient to write your SQL in an editor with language support rather than as a Python string.
 You can create temporary tables within SQL using the syntax below.

 ```python
 import pydbtools as pydb